Construction and Infrastructure: Major Infrastructure: Projects and Public-Private Partnerships

-In the United States, K&L Gates pioneered the use of 63-20 financings, an innovative financing vehicle well suited to financing the public portion of projects that also include separate private components.
+In the United States, we pioneered the use of 63-20 financings, an innovative financing vehicle well suited to financing the public portion of projects that also include separate private components.
 These financings have been successfully used to provide tax-exempt financings utilizing a nonprofit corporation for projects that are used by, and ultimately will be owned by, a public entity.
-In this way public entities are enabled to achieve their public purposes without incurring debt and with greater flexibility to negotiate contracts.
+In this way, public entities are able to achieve their public purposes without incurring debt and with greater flexibility to negotiate contracts.

 We have successfully represented both government entities and private parties in various privatization transactions—the transfer of functions or assets from a public owner or operator to a private sector operator.
 In working on these matters, our lawyers collaborate with professionals in our employment and labor, government contracts, finance, and environmental regulatory practices.
 We have performed privatization work in the United States, Europe, Latin America, Africa, and Asia Pacific, often working closely with local lawyers in these jurisdictions.